jrrera/Datebot/README.md

 Install & Configure
 ---------------
+(NOTE: The Chrome extension has not been maintained since 2015, so it won't work in its current state.)

 To install Datebot, you'll need a Chrome browser, as it's a Chrome extension at its core.
 This can be downloaded
 <a href="http://bit.ly/datebot" target="_blank">here</a>.